The United States confronts a critical public health crisis: obesity. Alarming data from the CDC highlights a growing number of obese adults.

 This isn’t just a weight issue; it’s a health crisis.
 The National Institutes of Health (NIH) aimed to significantly reduce adult obesity by 2025, but data suggests the situation is worsening.
-Childhood obesity rates are also rising, potentially leading to a two-to-five-year decrease in life expectancy for Americans if left unchecked.
+The growing rates of childhood obesity pose a significant threat, potentially shortening the average American lifespan by two to five years if not addressed.

 The consequences of obesity are severe.
 It’s a major risk factor for numerous health problems, including: